GNOME/tinysparql/docs/reference/libtracker-sparql/performance.md

+---
+title: Performance dos and donts
-Title: Performance dos and donts
+short-description: Performance dos and donts
-Slug: performance-dos-donts
+...

 SPARQL is a very powerful query language.
 As it should be suspected, this means there are areas where performance is